Connect with members of your Keystone Community

 – June 2022 – Emergency injunction filed against the county

 April 2020 was the height of the Covid pandemic.
 All through 2020 up to May 2021, Taylor Morrison was working on site plans, traffic studies, environmental impact studies and submitting all of this to the county.
 A few items were kicked back and forth for review and changes.
 Once the county assured Taylor Morrison everything looked good to them, Taylor Morrison purchased the Patterson Rd property for $23.5 million on Christmas Eve, December 24, 2021.
-A much larger purchase price than the county offered.

 The original zoning document does mention public utilities, however, the final approval of the zoning states, “approval of this development order/permit does not constitute a guarantee that there will be public facilities in place”.
 When Development Services was questioned on this wording, they said they are interpreting this statement as the county is required to allow utilities.